Four ways mindfulness enhances your happiness

 It is a practice that supports the capacity to stay focussed on what you are doing as you are doing it, a powerful antidote to the distractible nature of the mind and the information overload in our digital world.
 When practiced regularly, it can bring more calm and effectiveness into everyday life, reducing stress and enhancing mental capacity.

-Here are four ways mindfulness can make you happier:
+Here are four ways mindfulness enhances happiness:

 1. It can help you get out of negative thought loops